 Nothing’s wrong with setting high standards in our life, or in our creative works, or in any career we aspire to pursue.

 Setting high standards can, in fact, propel us to do a better job, accomplish what we truly want, and become masters of our craft.

 Being fixated on it for a very long time, however, can be dangerous.

 “Standards” are subjective.
 Even if we’re certain we’re on the right track, it’s possible that we’re misguided, or worse blinded.

 That’s why it’s always helpful to find different perspectives — it helps us become aware of our flawed worldview.

-Yes I know you’ve read articles about the advantages of raising our standards for success.
+Yes, I know you’ve read articles about the advantages of raising our standards for success.
 I agree with some points.
-Again, nothing’s wrong with it.
+Nothing’s wrong with that.